What is IRMAA and Why is it Important to You? A Guide for 2023

 2023 Medicare Part B premiums based on 2021 modified adjusted gross income

 Medicare Part D plans also have IRMAA surcharges.
 Below, the IRMAA tiers are outlined as a surcharge on top of the standard plan premium amount for your Medicare Part D.

 |Single taxpayer MAGI||MAGI for married couple filing jointly||MAGI for married couple filing separately||Total Medicare premium (Part D coverage)|

-2022 Medicare Part D surcharges based on 2020 adjusted gross income
+2023 Medicare Part D surcharges based on 2021 modified adjusted gross income

 What can I do about IRMAA?